Link features and functions FAQ

 What are the differences between Link and Korg's WIST technology?

-- The major difference between Link and WIST is that WIST requires that one iOS device be the master, and the other to be the slave.
-The master in this case decides the tempo, as well as the starting and stopping of the session.
+- The major difference between Link and WIST is that WIST requires that one iOS device be the Host, and the other to be the Device.
+The Host in this case decides the tempo, as well as the starting and stopping of the session.

 - WIST does not allow tempo changes during playback; Link does.